bpk68/g-sheets-api/README.md

 1. Install the package
 2. Set up a Google Sheet ready for access
+3. Generate a Google Sheets API key
-3. Call the reader function
+4. Call the reader function
-4. The options object argument
+5. The options object argument
-5. The callback argument
+6. The callback argument
-6. Process the results
+7. Process the results

 ### Install the package